charmie-dev/charmie-archive/README.md

 # Running the bot

 Ensure that your `.env` and `charmie.cfg.yml` files are present and properly configured.
+One way to validate the global configuration is to levrage bun's test sytem with `bun test`.

 ## Initially